timescale/pgai/README.md

 - Return the content as text from a specific message in the choices array.

     `openai_chat_complete` returns a [jsonb object](https://www.depesz.com/2014/03/25/waiting-for-9-4-introduce-jsonb-a-structured-format-for-storing-json/) containing the response from the API.
-Use jsonb operators and functions to manipulate the object returned.
+You can use jsonb operators and functions to manipulate [the object returned](https://platform.openai.com/docs/api-reference/chat/object).
 For example, the following query returns the content as text from the first message in the choices array.

     ```sql
+    -- the following two metacommands cause the raw query results to be printed
+    -- without any decoration
     \pset tuples_only on
     \pset format unaligned